Having your federal student loans forgiven may seem like something out of a fairy tale. But it is, in fact, possible.

 That said, successfully having your loans forgiven can be an extremely confusing task, full of barriers and stipulations.
 To make things easier for you and save you the preliminary research, we’ve broken down many of the most popular and secure ways that you could have your student loans forgiven and provided tips to improve your chances of forgiveness.

-Note: Through the CARES Act, Congress has paused payments, interest, and debt collections on federal student loans owned by the U.S. Department of Education through September 30.
+Note: The Department of Education has paused payments, interest, and debt collections on federal student loans owned by the U.S. Department of Education.
 For more details, check here.

 Public Service Loan Forgiveness (PSLF)